Are you big on creating family traditions?

-There are some channels that actually show a Christmas movie each night of December.
-If your family really love movies, then you may want to consider watching a Christmas movie a night.
+There are some channels that show a Christmas movie each night of December.
+If your family really loves movies, then you may have to consider watching a Christmas movie a night.

 Or you could combine it into one night of nothing but Christmas movies.
 Either way, pop some popcorn and pull out the hot chocolate.
 It could become a fun family tradition.

 22. Homestead Christmas Traditions of a Picnic by the Tree

 My kids get so excited when we put up the Christmas tree.
 There is something magical about it for children.

 So why not take that into consideration when creating a family tradition?
 Pack a picnic lunch or dinner one night and everybody eats on a blanket around the Christmas tree.
 It sounds really fun!

 23. Let the Flour Fly

 Baking is a huge part of the holidays around our house.
 I’m a huge believer in baking something nice for your neighbors and sharing it.